MiMi0001/prioris/readme.md

 Prioris homework project

+You can find the database dump in the database.dump file.

 For the project I used only the phpdotenv external library, for loading variables from . env file.
 I tried to give a structure to the project, in the short time (4 hours), I created an MVC-like structure.